CarlosNZ/fig-tree-evaluator/README.md

 ```

 In this case, you can pre-define the main part of the expression as part of an expression "**fragment**" in the evaluator [options](#available-options).

+The idea is that you can "hard-code" some common expressions into your app, so that external configuration expressions can be simpler when using these common elements.

 The syntax is similar to [Alias Nodes](#alias-nodes), in that any string values prefixed with `$` will be treated as "parameters" that will be replaced during evaluation.
 In the above example, you would define the fragment when instantiating the evaluator like so: